 Hungry for more?
 Chow down on these:

-Manchego Potato Chip Recipe © 2013 Michael Chiarello.
+Manchego Potato Chips Recipe © 2013 Michael Chiarello.
 Photo © 2013 Frankie Frankeny.
 All rights reserved.

 Hello.
 Just a reminder that all our content is copyright protected.
 Like a photo?
 Please don't use it without our written permission.
 Like a recipe?
 Kindly contact the publisher listed above for permission before you post it (that's what we did) and rewrite it in your own words.
 That's the law, kids.
 And don't forget to link back to this page, where you found it.
 Thanks!